 Because outpatient treatment allows the negative influences of daily life to interfere with a recovery plan, generally speaking, inpatient or residential care plans are the most effective forms of treatment for long-term problems.
 In a controlled environment with dedicated caretakers, potential bumps in the road to recovery can be more quickly identified, and the patient will have more resources to use in finding solutions.

 The most recent Drug and Alcohol Services Information System (DASIS) report showed a significant difference between inpatient and outpatient treatment plans.
-Short-term inpatient treatments, particularly inpatient treatment at hospitals and private facilities, saw their patients successfully complete their programs in roughly 60% of all cases, compared to less than 40% in outpatient programs.
+Short-term inpatient procedures, particularly inpatient treatment at hospitals and private facilities, saw their patients complete their programs in roughly 60% of all cases, compared to less than 40% in outpatient programs.

 - Deaths from heroin overdoses surged by 28 percent in 2014, and fatal overdoses from prescription painkillers climbed by 16.3 percent, according to federal health officials.

 - 67% of patients participated in inpatient residential programs

 - 56% of patients in attended short-term residential programs